klopotowskip/AntiBots/README.md

 **Q: I want to remake this software by myself.
 Can I?**

 A:  Surely, you can.
-AntiDDoS is on <a href="https://github.com/pietrek777/AntiDDoS/blob/master/LICENSE" target="_blank">MIT license</a>, so you can fork it, make some changes and publish it.
+AntiBots is on <a href="https://github.com/pietrek777/AntiBots/blob/master/LICENSE" target="_blank">MIT license</a>, so you can fork it, make some changes and publish it.
 You can even sell your remake, but you should give a link to the orginal.

 **Q: There's no answer for my question here/I want to ask you something**